Coach McKenney at a Glance

 He was named the NEFC Coach of the Year in 2005 and NEFC Bogan Division Coach of the Year in 2006 and 2008.
 Many of McKenney’s players have received distinguished honors, including AFCA All-American, AP All-American, New England Gold Helmet Division II/III Player of the Year, Academic All-Conference, NEFC Rookie of the Year, NEFC Offensive/Defensive Player of the Year, ECAC Player of the Year and three players in the last five years have been named Greater Boston Gridiron Club Division II/III Player of the Year.

 2010 brought another Bogan division title and third straight appearance in the NEFC championship game and a trip to the ECAC Bowl.
-The Mariners again led the nation in rushing and broke three NCAA records.
-Most rushing yards gained 5,188 in a season, most yards gained per game rushing 471.64 and most TD’s per rush 5.45 60 rushing TD’s in eleven games.
-The Mariners broke many school and conference records and continue to be one of the top offenses in NCAA division three.
+The Mariners, again, led the nation in rushing and broke three NCAA records: most rushing yards gained in a season (5,188), most yards gained per game rushing (471.64), and most TD’s per game (5.45) posting 60 rushing scores in 11 games.
+The Mariners broke many school and conference records and continue to be one of the top offenses in NCAA Division III.

 The 2009 season was full of highlights.
-The Mariners captured the NEFC Championship, winning 9 games, leading the nation in rushing yards (4,419) and breaking numerous school and conference records, including breaking the all time NCAA Division II/III single game rushing record with 730 yards rushing on 63 carries.
+The Mariners captured the NEFC Championship, winning nine games, leading the nation in rushing yards (4,419) and breaking numerous school and conference records, including breaking the all-time NCAA Division II/III single game rushing record with 730 yards rushing on 63 carries.

 In 2008, the Mariners captured the Bogan Division title and hosted the Conference Championship game.
 Along the way, the Mariners established 23 records, including total offense (4,727), points (419), touchdowns (62), and rushing yards (4,050).